vagdonic/vagdonic/readme.md

 I love to create and develop things that make our lives more meaningful and productive.
 <br>

-### About Me 🚀
+### About Me:

-- 🔭 I’m currently involved in Competitive Programming.
-- 📈 Highly passionate about Data Science and Machine Learning.
+- Highly passionate about Data Science and Machine Learning.
-- 🤓 I’m looking to collaborate with Python 🐍 projects.
+- I’m looking to collaborate with Native Android app development projects.

 ### Connect with me: